389ds/389ds.github.io/docs/389ds/howto/howto-fedora-release-process.md

     -    **fedpkg switch-branch \<branch\>**
     -    **git merge master**
     -    NOTE: if git merge fails, do a *git cherry-pick* instead - **git cherry-pick -x master**
-    -    You may to run this if the sources file was not updated:  **fedpkg new-sources /home/source/ds389/389-ds-base-1.3.6.7.tar.bz2**  Followed by a "git commit -a" after the scratach build completes.
+    -    You may to run this if the sources file was not updated:  **fedpkg new-sources /home/source/ds389/389-ds-base-1.3.6.7.tar.bz2**  Followed by a "git commit -a" after the scratch build completes.
     -    **fedpkg verrel**
     -    **fedpkg srpm**
     -    **fedpkg scratch-build -\\\-srpm=389-ds-base-1.3.6.7-1.xxxxx.src.rpm**